cottoncammy/disquark/CONTRIBUTING.md

 # Contributing guide

 Contributions of any kind are welcome, including small documentation fixes.
-If the change is large in scope, you should consult the maintainers in an issue or in our [Discord](https://github.com/disquark/disquark) first.
+If the change is large in scope, you should consult the maintainers in an issue first.
 Before you get started on your contribution, please fully read this page.

 ## Legal